Financial Planning

 In other words, whether you choose to hire a financial advisor who lives near or far, it may be most important to hire a financial advisor who truly understands your individual needs based on their education, experience, and commitment to serving the LGBTQ+ Community.

-You’ll find a growing number of financial advisors on Wealthtender who serve the LGBTQ+ Community; many are featured just below.
+You’ll find a growing number of financial advisors on Wealthtender who serve the LGBTQ+ Community; including in the directory on this page.

 There are many challenges that the LGBTQ+ community faces when it comes to finances.
 For that reason, it’s even more important to implement sound financial planning.